-I’m talking about seeking God through silence and solitude, or at least practicing meditation.
+I’m talking about cultivating mindful awareness through the silence and solitude of meditation.

 If you don’t have a spiritual practice, now’s a good time to start.
 If we aren’t spiritually centered, we are more likely to rush things, make poor decisions and snap judgments, snap at people, and generally be a subpar human.

 There are many great apps to start learning meditation – Headspace, for instance.
 Your meditation practice doesn’t have to be complicated.
-You can sit on your couch or chair, be still, practice deep breathing, and meditate on infinite love, joy, and peace (what I call God).
-Sometimes calm, instrumental music helps too.
-Find what works for you!
+You can sit on your couch or chair, be still, practice deep breathing, and meditate on infinite love, joy, and peace (what some call God).

 The key is to know that peace, what I call God’s peace, is nearer than you think.
-For Christians, it doesn’t have to involve rigorous Bible reading or prayer where you’re the one doing all the talking.
+For Christians (as I was raised), it doesn’t have to involve rigorous Bible reading, or prayer where you’re the one doing all the talking.
 God is here.
-Be still, listen, enjoy His presence without expectation.
+Be still, listen, and enjoy His presence without expectation.

 We are constantly bombarded and overstimulated in this society.
 We need equally powerful methods for spiritual centering.

 Emotional ignorance and lack of self-awareness are some of humanity’s biggest flaws right now, and something I want to help rectify.
 People sabotage their careers and relationships without even realizing it.

 Many of us don’t understand why we feel certain emotions, we don’t understand the beliefs behind those emotions, we don’t understand how our biases affect our emotions, and we believe that just because we feel angry about something, we must be right.
 We can do better!

 Additionally, our emotions, improperly managed, can sabotage us.